open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 Calls `Add Event` on the underlying `Span`.

-If an explicit timestamp is specified, a conversion MUST be done to match the OT and OTel units.
+If an explicit timestamp is specified, a conversion MUST be done to match the OpenTracing and OpenTelemetry units.

 ### Finish

 Calls `End` on the underlying `Span`.

-If an explicit timestamp is specified, a conversion MUST be done to match the OT and OTel units.
+If an explicit timestamp is specified, a conversion MUST be done to match the OpenTracing and OpenTelemetry units.

 ### SpanContext

-The `SpanContext` interface MUST be implemented using a OpenTelemetry `SpanContext` in conjunction with an associated `CorrelationContext`.
+The `SpanContext` interface MUST be implemented using an OpenTelemetry `SpanReference` in conjunction with an associated `Baggage`.

 #### Get Baggage Items

-Returns a shim exposing the associated `CorrelationContext` values.
+Returns a shim exposing the associated `Baggage` values.